eiidoubleyuwes/eiidoubleyuwes/README.md

 With skills in:

-1. Programming Languages: Rust, Pyhon, R (Statistics), Dart and the Flutter framework.
+1. Programming Languages: Rust, Python, Java/Springboot, Dart and the Flutter framework.
 2. Cloud Technologies: AWS, GCP, Azure and Linode.
 3. System Administration: Linux, Bash Scripting and Ansible.
-4. Web Development: HTML, CSS, JavaScript.
+4. Web Development: HTML, CSS, JavaScript and to an extent Java/Vaadin.
 5. Other: PowerShell Scripting, C/C++, Wordpress.

 And I love: